mattinordstrom/moxy/README.md

 ## Quick notes:
-- Json files will be read for every request (cached 3 sec), so no need to restart moxy after change in json file
+- Json files will be read for every request (cached 2 sec), so no need to restart moxy after change in json file
 - Mocks will always go before proxies.
 - Json files are read from top to bottom and request is processed at first match.
 - If no match is found in Json the "Default route" will be used
 - URLs will be matched "if contains", so the order and precision in the json urlpart is important
 - If payload and payloadFromFile are both defined payload will be used
 - .* can be used in urlpart in mocks and proxies
+- Copy config_template.yml to config.yml to use your own config

 <br>
 <br>